Employment opportunities

 Skills and knowledge required: Ability to work with sales and inventory management systems and other computer programs used within Brethren Press, experience supervising people and systems, strong interpersonal skills and experience working well within a team, knowledge of the Church of the Brethren or ability to learn, and ability to articulate and operate out of the vision and values of the Church of the Brethren and to represent Brethren Press favorably in denominational and ecumenical settings.

-Experience and education: Experience in sales, especially within the business of publishing and within a church setting.
+Experience and education: Experience in management and sales, especially within the business of publishing and within a church setting.
 Bachelor’s degree preferred.
 Knowledge of the Church of the Brethren preferred.

 Applications will be received beginning immediately and will be reviewed on an ongoing basis until the position is filled.
-Qualified candidates are invited to send a resume to COBApply@brethren.org.
+Qualified candidates are invited to send a cover letter and resume to Human Resources at COBApply@brethren.org.

 Church of the Brethren districts